charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 and does not require type declarations, so there's a minimum of "cruft" around the core logic of your code.

-This makes programs easier to read
-(at a superficial level)

 Consider this example,
 from [my Python solution to Day 6](https://replit.com/@charlesfrye/06-Python).